Skip to main contentSkip to footer content

 Graduate Studies

-Prospective applicants to the ERE program may request a waiver of the GRE scores by directly emailing the one ERE faculty member whom they intend to identify as a major professor.
+For MS and PhD, prospective applicants to the ERE program may request a waiver of the GRE scores by directly emailing the one ERE faculty member whom they intend to identify as a major professor.
 The body of the email should provide justification for the GRE waiver, with CV, transcripts, and application statement attached.

 If the ERE faculty member decides a waiver should be granted, an applicant will be directed to submit a full, formal application for consideration.
 Applicants for the MS or PhD program who have not submitted GRE scores would be expected to have their application material provide information on past scholarship and future research plans.
-This should entail recommendation letters that detail the applicant’s specific intellectual contributions to prior projects or publications and a research statement that demonstrates familiarity with academic literature in the intended area of study and a capacity to develop research ideas
+This should entail recommendation letters that detail the applicant’s specific intellectual contributions to prior projects or publications and a research statement that demonstrates familiarity with academic literature in the intended area of study and a capacity to develop research ideas.

 For the M.S. degree, the graduate student typically tests established theory as part of a research thesis.
 For the Ph.D. degree, the graduate student typically tests and advances established theory as part of a research dissertation.
 For the M.P.S. degree, the graduate student typically completes a comprehensive project or practicum.
 Coursework supports the research.
 Research topics are selected by the student in consultation with their major professor and steering committee.